philiptn/media-toolbox/media-encoder/README.md

 # media-encoder
 Uses ffmpeg and mkvmerge to encode and repack the media.
 Includes optimized encoding parameters, as well as suggested CRF settings for each codec/tuning.
-Also supports cropping, resizing and denoising (h265).
+Also supports cropping and resizing.
 #### How to use:
 Note: If you are using Windows Command Prompt, replace all `python3` and `pip3` commands with `python` and `pip`.
 1. Navigate to the media-encoder folder: `cd media-encoder`